 The prolific output of Australian genre films during the period can also be seen as a response to 2 key developments.
 These were generous tax concessions that gave enthusiastic producers the incentive to make new movies, and a change in censorship laws with the introduction of the adults-only R-rating classification in Australia in 1971.

-Profiled in our Australians & Hollywood exhibition are some influential works from the Ozploitation canon.
+Influential works from the Ozploitation canon featured in the Australians & Hollywood exhibition, which was on display at the NFSA from January 2022 to January 2024.
 These include George Miller’s 1979 apocalyptic road movie Mad Max (which has since attained global appeal and enduring cult status) and Ted Kotcheff's psychological thriller Wake in Fright (1971), which has the rare distinction of being officially selected for the Cannes Film festival twice.

 However, we also focus on some lesser-known works – including the international co-production, The Man from Hong Kong (Brian Trenchard-Smith, 1975).
 This film blends Eastern and Western action styles and satirises the James Bond and Dirty Harry franchises.
 The story follows Inspector Fang Sing Leng, played by martial arts star Jimmy Wang Yu (1943–2022), who travels to Sydney from Hong Kong to perform an extradition but becomes embroiled in a battle with the city's most deadly gangster, Jack Wilton (played by ex-James Bond, George Lazenby):